schwilklab/shrubflam/README.md

 -   To test whether the flammability of those species which have chemical defense against herbivore are more flammable than those species which have physical defense or not.
+-  To test whether the least preferred shurb species for white tailed deer are more flammable than moderate to low preferred shrub species or not.

 ## Methods